Martin Norris – Open Space Planner, Wellington Shire Council

 The call to manage aging trees should not be feared, it is a positive indication, as we can finally claim to have mature trees in the urban landscape.
 For many years we have been managing semi-mature landscapes.
 Are we merely going through a period where we as horticulturists have to develop?
 It could be suggested that the recent interest in managing and assessing mature aging trees reflects insecurity in the profession – this is the first time many have had to consider in any significant way the management issues of aging trees.

 Trees co-exist in an urban environment via a complex web of relationships and interactions, vastly different to that found in other treed situations.
-Individual perception, (which is derived from a range of factors including personal beliefs, training, experience, and life influences) of trees in this urban web can strongly influence how trees are viewed, assessed and how the management of trees is conducted.
+Individual perception, (which is derived from a range of factors including personal beliefs, training, experience, and life influences) of trees in this urban web can strongly influence how trees are viewed, and assessed and how the management of trees is conducted.
 Understanding the influence of one’s individual worldview and the numerous complex relationships and interactions that exist is critical to any person who is responsible for the management of urban trees.

 Relationships with nature